Welcome to PayPal!

 We may revise this user agreement and incorporated policies listed above.
 The revised version will be effective at the time we specify.
-If our changes reduce your rights or increase your responsibilities, we will post a notice on the Policy Updates page of our website and provide notice to you of at least 20 days (unless such changes are in relation to new or increased fees / rates applicable to an existing PayPal product or services; in which case, we will provide you with a 30 days’ notice).
+If our changes reduce your rights or increase your responsibilities, we will post a notice on the Policy Updates page of our website and provide notice to you of at least 30 days.
 You agree to receive notices electronically.
 By continuing to use our services after any changes to this user agreement become effective, you agree to comply with those changes.
 If you do not agree with any changes to this user agreement, you may close your account.

 We offer two types of accounts: personal accounts and business accounts.
 All PayPal accounts let you do things like:

 - Buy things online, using mobile devices or in stores.

 - Make payments using your debit card, credit card, bank account, PayPal balance or other payment methods.